 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Pumpkin jam is not exactly something you'll find on your supermarket shelves, even in the fall season.
-What a shame because people are missing out on a delicious jam that can be enjoyed year round!
-It's absolutely delicious -- not too sweet, but perfect on virtually all types of breads and even in some desserts.
-Try on bagels, muffins, pancakes, biscuits, toast and even use in place of mayo on a chicken or turkey sandwich!
+This jam is not overly sweet and absolutely perfect on virtually all types of breads and even in some desserts.
+Try spreading it on bagels, muffins, toast or biscuits.
+Spoon some over pancakes and even use in place of mayo on a chicken or turkey sandwich!
 It's rather simple to make and almost foolproof.
-In my opinion, it tastes a lot like pumpkin pie!
-It's just perfect for the holidays!
+If you're craving pumpkin pie, a bit of the pumpkin jam might help to curb the craving and, of course, the jars make great holiday gifts.

 In a medium saucepan, combine the pumpkin puree (be sure to use plain pumpkin and not pumpkin pie filling), clove, cinnamon, ginger, allspice, sugar, lemon juice, salt and vanilla extract on medium-high heat, stirring constantly.
-Bring to a boil and reduce heat to low.
-Allow mixture to simmer for about 45 to 60 minutes.
-Check frequently to prevent sticking at the bottom of the pan.
-If this occurs, lower heat further.
-When making jams and jellies, I like to use a non-stick pan instead of stainless steel or copper bottom pans to avoid a reaction with the metals.
+Bring the mixture to a boil and then reduce the heat to low.
+Allow the mixture to simmer for about 45 to 60 minutes.
+Check and stir frequently to prevent it sticking to the bottom of the pan.
+If this occurs, lower the heat even further.
+When making jams and jellies, it is best to use a non-stick pan instead of stainless steel or copper bottom pans to avoid a reaction with the metals.

 After 45-60 minutes, the mixture will be thick and a clear orange color -- almost translucent.
 Taste the jam to see if it needs any additional salt.
 Then pour it into sterilized jars and seal once cooled.
-Note that if you are not preserving, you can also place in unsterilized containers, but the jam will only be good for a week or two in the refrigerator.
+Note that if you are not preserving, you can also place the jam in unsterilized containers and store in the refrigerator but be sure to use within a week or two.

 If you are a first time canner, it is important that you follow canning safety procedures very carefully.
-If not, you may put yourself or others at risk of food poisoning and also risking premature spoilage -- you don't want all of your hard work to be for nothing!
+If not, you may put yourself or others at risk of food poisoning and also risking premature spoilage.